RGB-Tools/RGB-Documentation/state-transitions.md

 An important feature of RGB which **affects both Global and Owned States, is the ways in which State are modified**.
 Basically, State exhibit 2 different behaviors:

 * **Mutable** behavior, where **each state transition discards previous state** and assigns a new one;
-* **Accumulating** behaviour, where each state transition adds to previous state a new state.
+* **Accumulating** behavior, where each state transition adds to previous state a new state.

 The choice of the behavior that the State can follow is encoded in the Schema of the Contract and cannot be changed after the Genesis.
 In the following table a summary of the rules regarding the permitted modification to the Global/Owned States by each Contract Operation is provided: